Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Valid Indian passport with at least 6 months validity beyond the application date for each sponsored parent and grandparent, plus digital passport-style photographs meeting IRCC specifications

-- Sponsor's proof of status — Canadian citizenship certificate, Canadian passport, PR card, or Certificate of Indian Status (CIS)
+- Sponsor's proof of status: a Canadian citizenship certificate, Canadian passport, PR card, or Certificate of Indian Status (CIS)

-- Completed sponsorship application forms — IMM 1344 (Sponsorship Agreement) and IMM 5768 (Financial Evaluation for Parents and Grandparents Sponsorship)
+- Completed sponsorship application forms, including IMM 1344 (Sponsorship Agreement) and IMM 5768 (Financial Evaluation for Parents and Grandparents Sponsorship)

 - Sponsor's most recent T4 slips, employment letter, and pay stubs supporting the income claim